 As the information security risks are becoming more apparent to companies, many have started dedicating more time to fighting these.
-But no amount of money spent on firewalls, anti-virus, cloud security etc can demonstrate this dedication to your customers.
+But no amount of money spent on firewalls, anti-virus, cloud security, etc can demonstrate this dedication to your customers.

-And customers did start asking their critical service provides for information about their cybersecurity posture more often.
+And customers did start asking their critical service providers for information about their cybersecurity posture more often.
 If the results are not quite satisfying, the customer pulls out of the negotiation and you lose a lucrative sale.
 The bigger the customer – the higher the chance for them to have a strict vetting procedure for identifying reliable suppliers.